-Frequency that forests-related issues are a scheduled agenda item Governance mechanisms into which forests-related issues are integrated Please explain

-Rov Scheduled - some meetings Overseeing acquisitions and The Board determines the business strategy and is regularly briefed on the basis of applications filed by the Executive Committee

-1 divestiture (incl. sustainability strategy and forests-related topics).
-The board also reviews and approves the annual operational and investment
+Frequency that forests- related issues are a scheduled agenda item Governance mechanisms into which forests-related issues are integrated Please explain Row Scheduled - some meetings Overseeing acquisitions, mergers, and divestitures Overseeing major capital expenditures Providing employee incentives Reviewing and guiding annual budgets Reviewing and guiding corporate responsibility strategy Reviewing and guiding strategy Reviewing innovation / R&D priorities The Board of Directors at Group level determines the business strategy and is regularly briefed on the basis of applications filed by the Executive Committee (incl. sustainability strategy and forests-related topics).
+The board also reviews and approves the annual operational and investment budgets.
+Progress against forest-related targets and performance of objectives are reported regularly to the board by the Chief Executive Officer (CEO).
+All of the selected governance mechanisms are associated with the Board's responsibilities and therefore directly contribute to the Board's oversight of forests-related issues.

-Overseeing major capital budgets.

-expenditures

-Providing employee incentives Progress against forest-related targets and performance of objectives are reported regularly to the board by the Chief Executive

-Reviewing and guiding annual Officer (CEO).

-budgets All of the selected governance mechanisms are associated with the Board's responsibilities and therefore directly contribute to the

-Reviewing and guiding corporate Board's oversight of forests-related issues.

-responsibility strategy

-Reviewing and guiding strategy

-Reviewing innovation / R&D priorities

-J